Mercedosaurus Rex at Indianapolic Park

 In 1994 the PC23-500I had turned lap speeds of a little over 230mph, with top speeds of up to 245mph.
 Compare this to the 234+ speeds of Arie Luyendijk with trap speeds of close to 240mph he set in 1995 running a Lola-Menard (a Buick V6 production engine-derived pushrod V6) which is assumed to have been a bit less powerful than the 500I in 1994.
 Slower trap speeds, yet higher averages: the Lola-Menard appeared to have been much more well-balanced and quicker through the turns than the PC23-500I, probably a result of the fact that the Lolas ordered by Team Menard were specially modified for use of their V6.
 The '94 Penske PC23 was never modified that much for its lone race with the pushrod engine.

-It is an entirely different subject which deserves an separate story but there are stories on the internet about the 1995 Lola-Menards running illegal, with manipulated pop-off valves and with boost than the allocated 55 inch.
+It is an entirely different subject which deserves an separate story but there are stories on the internet about the 1995 Lola-Menards running illegally, with manipulated pop-off valves and with more boost than the allocated 55 inch.
 As a result the power output of the Menard V6 was beyond 900hp in 1995, thus comparable with that of the Mercedes 500I the year before.

 “A Penske source said team owner Roger Penske intended to come to the Indianapolis Motor Speedway with a Buick engine of his own, but Ilmor Engineering was told by USAC if Penske did that, the boost on the Buick would also be cut.”

 The Hungness book continues by explaining that according to Larry Curry, the Menard team manager, this statement was incorrect.
 Curry said that Penske wanted to build a purpose-built V6 block instead of using the regular iron Buick block.
 But USAC didn't want Penske to arrive at the track with a purpose-built V6 since it didn't want to go into that kind of direction.
-From Curry’s comments it appears as if the Menard engines were never threatened to have their boost reduced since they retained their Buick heritage.
+From Curry’s comments it appears as if the Menard engines were never threatened with having their boost reduced since they retained their Buick heritage.

 One comment needs to be made about the 1995 race at Indianapolis.
 Even though Ilmor-Mercedes pulled their purpose-design pushrod engine, Peter Greenfield did enter his engine for a second time, again in the modified ’93 Lola the team had used the year before.
 This time Greenfield's son Michael was the driver.
 Regrettably, the car was again too slow to make the field but the effort itself deserves all praise.
 Peter Greenfield was without doubt the man who was hit hardest of all by the boost reduction for purpose-design 209s.